 I’m interested.
 What should my first step be?

-Contact any of our priests.
-Our priest can discuss with you the specifics of the initiation process at All Saints.
+Contact Fr.
+Don.
+He can discuss with you the specifics of the initiation process at All Saints.
 Know the prayers of a half-million Catholics in the Archdiocese of St. Louis are with you as you complete your journey.
 Best wishes!